ColinZou/go_scrcpy_recv/README.md

 ## Note for running the example

-There's a modified scrcpy-server (andoird app) include inside scripts folder.
+There's a modified scrcpy-server (andoird app "scrcpy-server-debug") include inside scripts folder.
 This modified version supports pass device id as command line argument.
 You may need to set environment variable ADB_CMD, point it to path of adb.exe.

+The source code of scrcpy-server-debug can be found [here](github.com/ColinZou/scrcpy).